 Ready to Consult a GI Physician?Find a Provider

 What exactly is feeding tube insertion (PEG)?

 The insertion of a feeding tube, or percutaneous endoscopic gastrostomy (PEG), is a treatment in which a tube is placed directly into the stomach.
 The tube provides a way for nutrition, fluids, and medication to pass directly into the stomach removing the need to pass through either the esophagus or mouth.
 This procedure could be incredibly important to an individual who has difficulty swallowing or a problem with maintaining adequate nutrition orally.
-If you have additional questions about feeding tube insertion in Chicago, IL, Peoria, IL, or Bloomington, IL, it can be helpful to consult with a highly trained gastroenterologist.
+If you have additional questions about feeding tube insertion in Chicago, IL, Peoria, IL, or Normal, IL, it can be helpful to consult with a highly trained gastroenterologist.
 Please request an appointment at GI Alliance of Illinois to further explore this procedure.

 Who is a candidate for feeding tube insertion (PEG)?